Aguas-da-Amazonia/Above.a.dove/README.md

 2) install [Clash Verge](https://clashverge.net/en/), change mode from '**System Proxy**' to '**Tun mode**' and activate '**Tun mode**'
 3) add the blocklist and whitelist via URL so they auto-update in the future

-if you need to install any additional Adobe app in the future, disable Clash first, then install and finally turn Clash Verge back ON.
+Depending on the type of installer you have (offline or online)if you may need to disable blocking temporarily for the time of the installation.

 ## Theory
 there are 2 major category of hosts: